CMB constraints on DHOST theories: Conclusion

 \section{Conclusion}

 We investigate the impact of the model parameters characterising the Type-I quadratic DHOST theories on the CMB angular power spectra, and estimate their viable parameter regions using the MCMC method with TTTEEE$+$low-E likelihood based on the Planck 2018 observation.
-To do it, we employ two approaches, the EFT approach with the fixed background solution, and the DHOST theory with the parameterisation proposed by Crisostomi and Koyama in which we also solve the background equations.
+We employ two approaches, the EFT approach with a fixed background, and the DHOST theory with the parameterisation proposed by Crisostomi and Koyama in which we also solve the background equations for the scalar field and the scale factor.